llvm/circt/README.md

 ## Submitting changes to CIRT

-The project is small so there is no formal process yet. just talk to Chris :-) PR's should also work.
+The project is small so there is no formal process yet.
+Just talk to Chris, or create a PR.

 ## Submitting changes to LLVM / MLIR